tobiasjcat/WildBeyond/health.md

 - Impressive balloon octopus from Thaco (given to Oroonoko)
 - DVD of mulan rogue, go-go boots and fishnets
 - 4x prize token
 - A cookie cutter shaped like a unicorn.
 -- 1 set of false wooden teeth
--- Pixie dust
+-- Pixie dust.
+One minute of limited flying.
 -- Witchlight branded wine
 -- cuddly spider of spiderclimb
 -- wizard puppet of minor illusion 3x
 - Scatterleaf tea
 -- scattering the leaves in 5ft circle, equivalent of protection of good and evil
+- A potion of disrespect.
+Advantage on 3 intimidation checks in the next hour.

 ## Features and traits
 - Telekinetic